oracle-livelabs/oci-core/budget-cost-analysis/cost-analysis/cost-analysis.md

 1. Under this view, there is the possibility to create specific filters from different time periods.
 You can choose a particular start date and end date that you would want to view the consumption from.
 By default it will show the first day of the month and current date
 2. Granularity allows you to choose between showing the cost on a daily or monthly view
-3. In the Show view you can toggle between showing cost, usage, and attributed cost or usage.
+3. In the **Show** view you can toggle between showing cost, usage, and attributed cost or attributed usage.
 4. **Show Forecast** allows estimating future usage and consumption information, based on past usage data
 5. You can also add filters on several options to display cost or usage data based on the options that you have specified.
 6. Explore grouping dimensions, with different values, for example Availability Domain, Compartment, Service, etc